DinoPrenc/villa-prenc-web/content/privacy.md

     * Google Places service may collect information from You and from Your Device for security purposes.

     * The information gathered by Google Places is held in accordance with the Privacy Policy of Google: https://www.google.com/intl/en/policies/privacy/

+* **Google Analytics**

+    * Google Anaylitics is a service that returns information about site visitors.
+It is operated by Google

+    * Google Analytics service may collect information from You and from Your Device for security purposes.

+    * The information gathered by Google Analytics is held in accordance with the Privacy Policy of Google: https://www.google.com/intl/en/policies/privacy/

 ## Children's Privacy
 Our Service does not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from anyone under the age of 13.
 If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.
 If We become aware that We have collected Personal Data from anyone under the age of 13 without verification of parental consent, We take steps to remove that information from Our servers.